sebastiansauer/repro_writing/talk_repro_writing/Repro_Writing_Abstract_Talk_DGPs.md

 =====

-Scientific publications should both announce a result and convince readers that the result is correct [REF1].
+Scientific publications should both announce a result and convince readers that the result is correct (Mesirov, 2010).
-However, in psychology, studies that replicate (or fail to replicate) others' findings are almost impossible to publish in top scientific journals [REF2] thus contributing to the so-called "reproducibility crisis" in psychological sciences [REF3].
-This is not only due to the fact that researchers value new results higher than reproducing existing ones, but also by a lack of technical and statistical skills [REF4].
+However, in psychology, studies that replicate (or fail to replicate) others' findings are almost impossible to publish in top scientific journals (Crocker & Cooper, 2011) thus contributing to the so-called "reproducibility crisis" in psychological sciences (Open Science Collaboration, 2015).
+This is not only due to the fact that researchers value new results higher than reproducing existing ones, but also by a lack of technical and statistical skills (Peng, 2015).
 Thus better technical skills for reproducible paper writing and data analyses may provide a remedy to the reproducibility crisis.
 In this talk, we present a method that is well-suited for writing reproducible academic papers.
 This method